CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/08 - Managing Production Workloads.md

 1. Click on the [**hyperlink**](https://regale.cloud/Microsoft/play/4476/08-managing-production-workloads#/0/0)

-2. Continue with next Excercise.

-In this exercise, you have learned how to monitor and optimize database performance using the Performance Dashboard in Fabric SQL database.
+In this exercise, you have learned how to monitor and optimize database performance using the Performance Dashboard in Microsoft Fabric SQL Database.
 You have gained practical experience in:

 - Viewing database performance metrics to assess system health and efficiency.
 - Identifying performance bottlenecks and diagnosing issues to enhance query execution.
 - Integrating with Git repositories for version control of database objects and schema.
 - Automating deployment of database schema and data for streamlined operations.

-With these skills, you can now proactively manage database performance and implement efficient version control and deployment strategies.
+Now that you have these skills, you can now proactively manage database performance and implement efficient version control and deployment strategies.

+With all the above transformations, you will help Contoso and April achieve an all-green dashboard.
+Imagine what you can do with SQL Database in Microsoft Fabric for your organization.
+The possibilities are limitless!